Best Practice

 - Allow us to name a model and provide auto-completion.

-- Modify schema for later usage, or perform remapping.
+- Modify schema for later usage, or perform a remap.

-- Show up as "models" in OpenAPI compliance client, eg. Swagger.
+- Show up as "models" in OpenAPI compliance client, eg. OpenAPI.

 - Improve TypeScript inference speed as model type will be cached during registration.